 The CDBG program has a twelve month timeline.
 The program year begins July 1st and ends June 30th of the following year.
 Click here for more information on the funding allocations to date.

-- Transitional Housing Program – Continue the program.
-The CDBG funding has been utilized to finance the rent and utilities of the two units for three months.
+- Housing Solutions Program – Continue the program.
+The CDBG funding has been utilized to finance support services for homeless families in the Housing Solutions Program.

 - Internet Service - Provide affordable internet service to qualified residents of West Des Moines.